pkic/pkic.org/content/events/2023/post-quantum-cryptography-conference/_index.md

 ## Date and location

-**Date:** Friday March 3, 2023
+**Date:** Friday March 3, 2023 (09:00-15:30 Eastern time)
 **Location:** [Brookstreet Hotel](https://www.brookstreethotel.com/), Ottawa, Ontario, Canada
 **Registration:** [Click here](https://forms.gle/KsFYv9bmJ85ZKdpq5)

 * _This event can be attended in person or remotely, we strongly recommend to attend in person where possible._
-* _A limited number of rooms at the conference location is available at a conference discount.
+* _A limited number of rooms at the conference location are available at a conference discount.
 A reservation link will be provided after registration._
 * _There are no costs to register or attend the conference.
 Travel, accommodation and living expenses are not covered, all attendees are responsible to cover their own expenses._

 {{< button link="https://forms.gle/KsFYv9bmJ85ZKdpq5" label="Register for this conference" type="dark" >}}